 Still in awe, for Ankar was effectively surprised that it did, he said, “Yeah…!”

-Ankar’s Pop pointed his index finger at his son with a thumb’s up, made a “Click-Click” sound in his cheek, and said.
+Ankar’s Pop pointed his index finger at his son with a thumb’s up and made a “Click-Click” sound in his cheek, saying

-Ankar stared in wonder at his amazing, unkempt hero, who smiled benignly as he closed the bedroom door.
+Ankar stared in wonder at his amazing, unkempt hero, who smiled in warm father to son comradery and closed the bedroom door.
 As the rectangle of hall light squeezed thin across Ankar’s astonished face, he heard his hero say,

 “Now go to bed.”